 In Systematic Search Configuration, the strategy required to perform the search is defined.
 Steps such as the specification of the search goals and the definition of inclusion and exclusion criteria are executed.
 In Publications Selection, the systematic search for publications is performed.
 The returned publications are analyzed and selected by applying the inclusion and exclusion criteria of publications.
-After the publications selection, the structured resources presented or mentioned by the selected publications are analyzed and selected by applying the inclusion and exclusion criteria of structured resources.
-This is done in the Structured Resources Identification activity.
+After the publications selection, the structured resources presented or mentioned by the selected publications are analyzed and selected by applying the inclusion in the Structured Resources Identification activity.
 To enhance the quality of the search, the Snowballing activity can be performed.
-The Snowballing technique (Wohlin, 2014) can be applied to both publications and structured resources.
-As a result of these activities, we have the sets of identified and selected publications and structured resources.
+The Snowballing technique [28] can be applied to both publications and structured resources.
 Finally, in Systematic Search Reporting, the results of the systematic search are presented and evaluated to verify if the search goals were reached.

-3.3.1.
-Systematic Search Configuration
+3.3.1 Systematic Search Configuration